Compulsory Rotating Medical Internship

-The Compulsory Rotating Medical Internship (CRMI) refers to one year of compulsory work in hospitals attached to a medical college or in any other approved teaching hospital before becoming qualified to practice as an independent doctor or dentist.
-As stipulated by the National Medical Commission, the CRMI is essential for the award of the MBBS degree and full NMC registration as a physician.
+The Compulsory Rotating Medical Internship (CRMI) refers to one year of compulsory work in hospitals attached to a medical college or in any other approved teaching hospital before becoming qualified to practice as an independent doctor or dentist in India.
+As stipulated by the National Medical Commission (NMC), the CRMI is essential for the award of the MBBS degree and full NMC registration as a physician.
 For dentists, the CRMI is regulated by the Dental Council of India.

 Description

 An intern (also called an Internee or CRMI) is posted in all the clinical departments of the hospital on a rotational basis.
 This gives them the basic clinical exposure to all the specialties.
 For CRMI completion, interns are assigned a list of procedures that they must perform and observe.

 The intern is given a monthly stipend.
 The amount is dependent on university and state policies.
 Completion of an internship is a necessary prerequisite for acquiring a license to practice medicine, postgraduate studies, and higher specialty training.

 On passing the final MBBS/BDS examination at the end of 4.5 years, a medical/dental student is first awarded a Provisional Registration certificate by the National Medical Commission or Dental Council of India.
 Permanent Registration certificate along with the "NMC/DCI Registration number" and the final medical/dental degree is given only after obtaining a CRMI Completion Certificate endorsing the successful and satisfactory completion of CRMI requirements.